 Banco Bilbao Vizcaya Argentaria S.A., 120,000 euros (Spain)

-The Spanish Data Protection Authority (AEPD) has imposed a fine of 200,000 euros on Banco Bilbao Vizcaya Argentaria, S.A.
-(BBVA), which was reduced to 120,000 euros following admission of liability and voluntary payment.
+The Spanish Data Protection Authority (AEPD) has imposed a fine of EUR 200,000 on Banco Bilbao Vizcaya Argentaria, S.A.
+(BBVA), which was imposed after recognizing the Liability and voluntary payment was reduced to 120,000 euros.

-This was prompted by a complaint from a customer who claimed that BBVA had signed documents without his and his spouse's consent in which he had agreed to the processing of his personal data, including for advertising purposes and profiling.
-The persons concerned denied having signed these documents.
+The occasion was the Complaint of a customer who had claimed that BBVA would not have Consent and that of his spouse had signed documents with which he had given the Processing of their personal data, including for advertising purposes and profiling.
+The data subjects denied having signed these documents.

-The AEPD found that the bank had processed these documents, which contained personal data such as name, date of birth, address and income data, without a valid legal basis.
+The AEPD found that the bank had failed to provide these documents, which personal data such as name, date of birth, address and income data, without a valid legal basis.
 As part of its internal investigation, BBVA admitted that an employee of the bank had not followed the established signature procedures.
-Although BBVA has internal rules, video training and control mechanisms in place for the proper signing of documents, the bank admitted that this was individual misconduct.
+Although BBVA has internal rules, video training and control mechanisms in place for the proper signing of documents, the bank acknowledged that this was individual misconduct.

-As the data concerned was processed without valid consent, the AEPD found a breach of Article 6(1) GDPR.
+As the data concerned is stored without a valid Consent were processed, the AEPD provided a Infringement against Article 6(1) GDPR was established.
 This was aggravated by the fact that BBVA had already been sanctioned several times for data protection violations.
-The large volume of personal data processed as part of the banking business was also taken into account as an aggravating factor.
+The large amount of personal data processed as part of the banking business was also taken into account as an aggravating factor.

 BBVA took advantage of the opportunity to obtain a reduction totaling % 40 by acknowledging its responsibility and paying the fine early, thus formally concluding the proceedings.